 “Then the tech claimed that the baby was not cooperating,” Osborne said.
 “Our little Jacob was punching and kicking away, so I thought nothing of it.
 She had me go to the bathroom, walk around, lay on my belly, etc. She tried to get pictures of his heart, but then she started acting funny and left the room.”

 About 20 minutes later, the technician returned to look at Jacob Osborne’s heart again with a midwife.
 It was then that the Osbornes learned that their baby seemed to have an irregular heartbeat, so the doctors wanted them to see a maternal fetal medicine specialist to verify that.
-The office encouraged the couple to get that taken care of, which Brittany Osborne said they did, especially considering “we were nervous first-time (parents).”
+The office encouraged the couple to get it taken care of, which Brittany Osborne said they did, especially considering “we were nervous first-time (parents).”

 But Brittany and Matt Osborne experienced something similar at the MFM office.
 The technician started the anatomy scan, confirmed Jacob was a boy and “acted funny, (leaving) the office,” Brittany Osborne said.